mergeability/mergeable/docs/README.md

 > **Mergeable** automates your GitHub workflow to increase engineering efficiencies so that you can focus on shipping quality code faster.

-No coding needed.
-Automate by creating recipes to:
+Automate without coding by creating recipes to:

 - Ensure Pull Requests follow conventions and [prevent accidental merging of Pull Requests](#pull-requests)
 - [Notify author of failed guidelines](#issues) when opening an issue.
 - [Detect stale issues and pull requests](#staleness) and notify author and collaborators.
 - And [more](#configuration)